lietu/jsis/README.md

 ## Why is this?

 I grew bored of looking at the old pisg etc. stats.
+Thought I'd make my own stats, with a more modern look.
+The code should also be somewhat easy to manage.
+Need to think a bit more of how to make creating new fragments easier, but it should be pretty easy.